othaderek/DSAInJavascript/README.md

 ## Introduction

-I love Javascript and want get really good at Data Structures and Algorithms so I decided to create this Github repo as a way to hold myself accountable and as a future reference guide.
+I want to get really good at Data Structures and Algorithms and Javascript is my preferred scripting languages so I decided to create this Github repo as a way to hold myself accountable and as a future reference guide.
 This repo will contain the space/time complexities, and explanations of the best time to use each of the following algorithms:

 - Searching
     - Linear Search